 Just a stone's throw from the Maiden lies Rosario Beach, a renowned tide pool area.
 It's a place where nature's wonders are on full display, offering an opportunity to observe a rich variety of marine life and coastal ecosystems up close.
 So, when charting your course through these waters, ensure you dedicate some time to exploring Deception Pass and its fascinating surroundings.
 The remarkable beauty and cultural significance of the area are sure to leave a lasting impression on any adventurer.
 Deception Pass

-• As a writer wannabe, I enjoy playing with words.
+As a writer wannabe, I enjoy playing with words.
 Lately, I have been kicking around artificial intelligence.
 The next passage and the preceding passage were passed through an AI program.
-I supplied the basic information, the fluffy language, not so much, enjoy.
+I supplied the basic information, but not the fluffy language, enjoy.

 Your interests will vary from ours, so this list may not be perfect for you.
 I suggest that you search this website, you may discover the perfect idea.